iloveitaly/python-starter-template/README.md

 ## Cost of Complexity

 There are many things I don't like about this setup.
 There's a complexity cost to going this route and I'm not sure if it's worth it.
+It's definitely not for the faint of heart and solves very specific problems I've experienced as codebases and teams grow.

 It's all about tradeoffs.
 For modern web development, there are the options as I see them: